Banks and miners help push UK's FTSE to three-week highs

 London-listed banking and mining stocks - which often outperform on signs of global economic growth but can also underperform on weak economic data - added the most points to the FTSE 100.

 "There are interesting stocks to be had right across the market.
-Miners like Rio Tinto and BHP Billiton, and banks like Standard Chartered and Barclays look interesting," said Investec Asset Management fund manager Max King.
+Miners like Rio Tinto (RIO.L) and BHP Billiton (BLT.L), and banks like Standard Chartered (STAN.L) and Barclays (BARC.L) look interesting," said Investec Asset Management fund manager Max King.

 The FTSE 100 rose 14.4 percent in 2013 to post its best annual gain since 2009.